|Projected Health Care Costs|

 We know that not all companies are

 created equal and we have done our best to consider possible differences

-as we have constructed these calculators.
+as we have built these calculators.
 So while the ROI calculator

 will yield conservatively accurate forecasts given the operating assumptions,